sondreluc/react-under-the-hood/chapters/chapter_4.md

 Again, just like Flux and GraphQL, you don't need to worry about using Relay unless data fetching becomes a problem.

 ## Immutable.js

+React's core philosophy is avoiding state, data that changes over time.
+Immutable data is a powerful concept that helps avoid some of the problems of data changing over time.
+When you have a collection that you know can never change, it is much easier to reason about that data.
+You no longer have to do expensive comparisons or observe for changes since you are absolutely guaranteed a collection will never change.

+Immutable.js provides a powerful way to create immutable collections in JavaScript.
+It aligns very well with the philosophy of React and Flux.